 Producers were contractually bound in relation to the size of credits that appeared on any advertising.
 But there were no such regulations regarding the visuals of an advert.
 Although top-billed, Lom is not shown on any of the adverts.
 Given greatest prominence was Yvonne Romaine.
 There were thirteen different ads and she appeared in them all.
 Although Connery was third-billed and she was two rungs below in the credit stakes, he was the junior partner when it came to the artwork.
 While, Connery appeared in eleven in only one did he overshadow Romaine and in another they were visually-speaking accorded roughly the same status.
 But otherwise, she hogged the adverts.

 The picture was not seen much in the United States, sent out in first run as the lower half of a double bill in only a handful of big cities, so there’s a fair chance it’s completely unknown except to Connery completists.
 But it’s certainly worth a look.
+New 60th anniversary edition has come out in April 2021 – that’s the top DVD, the previous one is below.

 The heist movie – as epitomised by The Asphalt Jungle (1950), The Killing (1958) and Jules Dassin’s Rififi (1955) and Topkapi (1954) – had tended to be a relatively low-budget affair.
 Top-ranking stars steered clear because complicated plot often got in the way of character development In the highly polished and entertaining Gambit British director Ronald Neame’s riff on the genre involved a narrative shift worthy of Christopher Nolan, Quentin Tarantino and, of course, Akira Kurosawa who had with Rashomon (1950) single-handedly invented the complex point-of-view.